 4. The Market Doesn’t Start at 9:30

 One of the things BigBeat does to be successful is waking up early and preparing for market open.
 Markets across the world do not have the same hours as the US market, so news catalysts can happen while we sleep.
-Watching the news, listening to squawk, and having the Benzinga Pro Newsfeed running are a few things BigBeat does to be prepared and set himself up for success.
+Watching the news, listening to Squawk, and having the Benzinga Pro Newsfeed running are a few things BigBeat does to be prepared and set himself up for success.
 Staying current with all news is really important.
-Being up early enough to get all of the news you need to start your trading day strong can help you succeed.
+Being up early enough to do your pre-market research and getting all of the news you need is important to start your trading day strong.
 Getting into a routine will help you wake up and get prepared especially if you’re not a morning person.

 5. Have a Thesis

 Having a thesis is another way to set yourself up for success.
 A thesis is the reason why you’re making the trade.
 Whether it’s buying, selling, or considering options, having a thesis can help your trading strategies.
 BigBeat strongly suggests to always monitor and revisit your thesis because if it is no longer true or your position starts to change, it’s time to discontinue your thesis.
 If your thesis doesn’t play out how you planned, it’s okay.
 Make a new one and start over.
 Having a thesis is a really important part of any trading strategy.
 The more you utilize theses, the easier it will be to develop new ones.

 Read more: How to Build a Trading Thesis